- Do you pay cash for medication?

 - If you have insurance your co-pay may be more expensive than the cost of paying out of pocket for the medication!

-Why do medication costs vary between pharmacies?
+Why does the cost of medications vary between pharmacies?

 Wow is this complicated!
 There are so many different factors and players involved.
 Due to lack of transparency, it’s hard to know who to blame.
 Wikipedia has a good general overview of different contributors to medication pricing.